n1ghtx0w1/oracle-linux/README.md

-# Getting started with **Oracle Linux** [Oracle] | [ISO Download] | [Virtualbox Download]
+# Getting started with **Oracle Linux**
+[Oracle] | [ISO Download] | [Virtualbox Download]

-**Below, you will find, a detailed walkthrough installation of Oracle Linux in Virtualbox.
+**Below, you will find a detailed walkthrough installation of Oracle Linux in Virtualbox.
 This was done using VirtualBox version 6.1.32, and Oracle Linux 8.5 on February 4, 2022.
 Please [email] me with any questions, concerns, or feedback.**

 `Please note:` *this is with absolute beginners in mind*.